 It is plain to me that the rods, not only traditionally but also of today, must be significantly stiffer than tenkara rods just by the descriptions of the lines that are used.
-The lines were horsehair (traditionalists use horsehair even today), and the descriptions I've seen from various sources all suggest that the lines where tapered from three or four hairs at the tippet end up to perhaps 14 or 16 hairs at the butt end of the line where it attached to the rod.
+The lines were horsehair, and traditionalists use horsehair even today.
+The descriptions I've seen from various sources all suggest that the lines where tapered from three or four hairs at the tippet end up to perhaps 14 or 16 hairs at the butt end of the line where it attached to the rod.

-A line made to those specifications is too heavy for most tenkara rods, and heavier than necessary for even most keiryu rods.
-The Daiwa Kiyose 39SF or the Nissin 2-way 450XZ medium or stiff would handle it, though
+A line made to those specifications is much too heavy for most tenkara rods, and heavier than necessary for even most keiryu rods.
+The Daiwa Keiryu-X 45 or Daiwa Expert LT H44 or Nissin 2-Way 450ZX stiff would handle it, though.

 For my first attempt at pesca mosca Valsesiana, I tied a line heavier than I would normally use, tapering from three hairs up to 9, and matched it with a long, slightly stiffer rod.
 It was actually a fairly nice combination.

-A cast of four flies for pesca alla Valsesiana.
+A cast of four flies for pesca mosca Valsesiana.
 Flies and photo by Andrea.

-Instead of the single wet fly used by tenkara anglers in Japan, the anglers in Valsesia use a cast of four wet flies.
+Instead of the single wet fly used by tenkara anglers in Japan, the anglers in Valsesia use a cast of three or four wet flies - generally four on larger streams and three on small streams.
 The flies themselves have a reversed hackle and look quite similar to the sakasa kebari tenkara flies.
 Also, like tenkara flies, they are not intended to be exact imitations of specific insects.
 Tied with a soft hackle (partridge or woodcock for the flies in the photo) and a floss body of blue, yellow, red, green or brown, they look almost like a cross between a sakasa kebari tenkara fly and a North Country fly as described by Pritt in 1886.
 They do not appear to be nearly as sparse as the traditional North Country flies, however.